Blansky's Beauties

 Blansky's Beauties is an American sitcom television series and ostensible spin-off of Happy Days that aired on ABC from February 12 to June 27, 1977.
-The main character of the series was introduced on an episode of Happy Days, then set in the early 1960s, but the show is set in the present day of 1977.
+The title character was played by Nancy Walker, introduced on an episode of Happy Days, then set in the early 1960s, then jumping to her life in Las Vegas in 1977 for this new series.
 The series was a rare ratings flop for producer Garry Marshall and was cancelled after only 13 episodes.
-The Theme song "I Want It All" was sung by Cyndi Grecco, who had also done the theme song "Making Our Dreams Come True" for Laverne & Shirley.

 Synopsis

-Nancy Walker played Howard Cunningham's visiting cousin Nancy Blansky from Las Vegas on the February 4, 1977, episode of Happy Days.
+Nancy Walker played Howard Cunningham's visiting cousin, Nancy Blansky from Las Vegas, on the February 4, 1977 episode "The Third Anniversary Show", of the series Happy Days.
 Blansky's Beauties premiered the following week, on February 12, 1977.

-Nancy Blansky (Walker) was a longtime Las Vegas showbiz vet (since the 1950s) and current den mother to a bevy of beautiful Las Vegas showgirls.
+Nancy Blansky was a longtime Las Vegas showbiz vet (since the 1950s) and current den mother to a bevy of beautiful Las Vegas showgirls.
 In addition to keeping order in the chaotic apartment complex where they all lived, Nancy staged the girls' big numbers at the Oasis Hotel.

-Emilio (Johnny Desmond), the maître d', was Nancy's boyfriend.
-To help Nancy defray costs of her apartment, Ethel "Sunshine" Akalino (Lynda Goodfriend) and Bambi (Caren Kaye) shared it with her, along with her nephews Joey DeLuca (Eddie Mekka), a choreographer, and leering, 12-year-old ("going on 28") Anthony DeLuca (Scott Baio).
+Emilio, the maître d', was Nancy's boyfriend.
+To help Nancy defray costs of her apartment, Ethel "Sunshine" Akalino and Bambi shared it with her, along with her nephews Joey DeLuca, a choreographer, and leering, 12-year-old ("going on 28") Anthony DeLuca.
 Anthony was forever trying to impress Bambi, who much to his chagrin treated him like a kid brother, as did almost all of Nancy's girls.
 Also sharing Nancy's apartment was a huge Great Dane named Blackjack who was shown in the opening credits playing blackjack.